I received a message from her that said,

 5. You do you, boo- keep the details unique to you

-Make this day your own!!
 Last but surely not least, this is your day!
-Make it fun, make it unique, make it all that you and your fiancé want it to be! what are some fun details you could include on your wedding day to showcase your personality as a couple?
+Make it fun, make it unique, make it all that you and your fiancé want it to be!
+What are some fun details you could include on your wedding day to showcase your personality as a couple?
 The opportunities are endless for this one!
-From my experience, including fun details made our wedding so much fun and I really believe this is what made it so memorable for us and everyone who came.
-We chose details that were maybe not traditional but things that meant a lot to Collier and me.
+From my experience, including fun details makes weddigns so much fun and I really believe this is what makes them so memorable for the couple and their guests.
 Those are the things that Collier and I look back on and are SO happy that we included…things like having worship during our ceremony, Having a trolley ride around Nashville for the bridal party, having Funfetti cake for our wedding cake (see story behind that here: (https://www.instagram.com/p/BNhS2lYDrri/?taken-by=marissarobertsphoto) doing breakfast for dinner, making our own playlist for music and not having slow songs because we wanted everyone to dance the night away…stuff like that.
-Y’all are unique and your wedding should reflect that no matter the opinions of others!
+Your relationship is unique and your wedding should reflect that no matter the opinions of others!

-Sweet friend, I am SO excited for you!
+I am SO excited for you!
 I hope this is helpful.
-Bride to bride, I want this season to be all you hoped it would be and more.
+I’m believing that this season will be all you hoped it would be and more.
 If you have any planning questions or concerns that I did not cover here, comment below and I’ll share from my experience!